Apt metaphor or annoying corporate buzzword?

 In other words, the fifth rule is to be yourself.
 At the end of the day, that’s a no-brainer.

 Zach Wolfe (zwolfe@fleckman) is a Texas trial lawyer who handles non-compete and trade secret litigation at his firm Fleckman & McGlynn, PLLC.
+Follow @zachwolfelaw to keep up with his latest shenanigans on Instagram.

 He often writes about issues in departing employee litigation, but this time he decided to think outside the box.